vfarcic/blue-green-docker-jenkins/README.md

     -i /vagrant/ansible/hosts/prod
 ```

 Finally, the only thing left is to set up Jenkins.
 We'll continue using Ansible for this task.
 It will create few directories, run the Jenkins container, fiddle with few configurations, install plugins we'll need and, finally, create the job that will do the actual deployment.
+The key is to automate as much as possible and Jenkins setup is no exception.
 Since the focus of this article is to experiment with Jenkins Workflow in the context of blue-green deployment to the Swarm cluster, I'll skip explanations how the [jenkins.yml](https://github.com/vfarcic/blue-green-docker-jenkins/blob/master/ansible/jenkins.yml) playbook works.
 Feel free to take a look at the code or to post a comment and, if there is enough interest, I'll write a separate article about setting up Jenkins with Docker and Ansible.

 ```bash
 ansible-playbook /vagrant/ansible/jenkins.yml \